xiaohan2012/active-infection-source-finding/README.md

 - Query and response (different colors) with an arrow from query to response
 - Path nodes bigger
 - observed nodes (circle with tick inside it)

+# infection\_time\_distribution

+when `p=0.7`

+- correlation betweenlength of shortest path and ratio of infected nodes: weakly positive
+- infection time distribution, the shape looks like Poisson distribution

+When `p=0.4`

+- the correlation is strong
+- Again, the distribution looks like Poission distribution